 For 2021/22, this reserve includes £5.0m of Section 31 grants which were provided to offset the reliefs given to businesses during lockdown.
-Under current collection fund accounting rules, the Section 31 grants received this year will not be discharged against the Collection Fund deficit until 2022/23, thereby inflating General Fund balances at the end of the 2020/21 financial year unless moved elsewhere.
-This balance is therefore contained within the Earmarked Reserve as it is earmarked against the following year's collection fund deficit.
+Under current collection fund accounting rules, the Section 31 grants received this year were not discharged against the Collection Fund deficit until 2022/23, thereby inflating General Fund balances at the end of the 2021/22 financial year unless moved elsewhere.
+In 2022/23, the balance has been drawn down as expected.